genete/Minehunter/README.md

 * Left clic on a open tile checks whether the flags around matches the number of bombs around and if so, open the rest of closed tiles around.
 If a misflagged tile exists, the a bomb can be opened and explode.

 ##TODO
-* Change smile face when loose or win game.
+* --Change smile face when loose or win game.--
 * Fix alignement of header to be always centered with the tiles and not with the window size.
 * Fix width, height and bombs text entries to be smaller.
 * Improve style of text labels and text entries